htzh/zzmath/math/notes/poncelet-elementary-hurwitz.md

 ##### Euler/Chapple

 1. Suppose a triangle has a circumscribed circle with radius R and an inscribed circle with radius r.
-The distance between the two circles is d.
+The distance between the two centers is d.
 Prove that: $R^2 - d^2 = 2Rr$.
 1. Give the above result a PCT reading.

 ##### Tetragons (Fuss)